- Latest News

 Patrick earned his B.A. in International Affairs and a M.A. in International Economics from George Washington University.

-Michael A. Berson, director of government affairs, is responsible for banking, energy, environmental and regulatory issues.
+Michael A. Berson, director of government affairs and associate general counsel, is responsible for banking, energy, environmental and regulatory issues.
 Berson previously worked for Kinghorn, Hilbert and Associates, LLC (KHA), where he advocated on behalf of small businesses, trade associations, institutions of higher education, and local government clients on a variety of issues ranging from transportation and economic development to energy and defense.
 Prior to working for KHA, Berson served as a Legal Fellow on the Senate Democratic Policy Committee where he conducted research and provided legislative support on Committee initiatives and proposed legislation.

 Berson previously practiced law with Caldwell & Watson in Atlanta, Georgia, clerked for the Honorable John R. Lockett, Circuit Court Judge for the Thirteenth Judicial Circuit inMobile,Alabama, and interned for U.S. Congressman Artur Davis inWashington,DC.